lucapette/website/content/writing/my-programming-principles.md

 was inspired by Kent Beck.
 This works well when you get stuck because you have no code to start from.
 So you have all kind of questions about how the API of this new module should look like, how should the data structures look like, and so on.
-It can get so overwhelming you just get stuck.
-That's where you take a deep breath and ask yourself: so how do I want to use this code?
-Move away from the empty file back to to the caller site.
-Write the code like the problem you're solving is already solved the best way possible.
-No constraints, jot down a few lines of the code you want to use.
+It can get so overwhelming you can get stuck.

+That's where you take a deep breath and ask yourself: how do I want to use this code?
+Here's how this principle works in practice:

+- Close that empty file you just created.
+- Open up one file in which you need to call the code you don't have yet.
+- Write the code like the problem you're solving is _already solved_ the best way possible.

+The third step is hard because you have to fake you don't know the code isn't there.
+This only works if you genuinely jot down a solution without trying to also picture all the code you need to write to make it all work.
+Sometimes, I go as far as using pen and paper and pseudo-code something as a first step so I can let go of weight of all the sub-tasks each line I'm "faking" is generating.

 ### Forget about easy to change, make code easy to delete

 ### Let the design emerge from the code

+When I started as head of engineering at [Marley Spoon](https://marleyspoon.com/), I hang on the walls of our office a few A4 pages with one or two sentences of them.
+The idea was to remind myself and my team of our foundational core values.
+Two of them are relevant to this
+conversation:

+> Less is more

-This is mostly an exercise in patience.
-The more experienced you are the worse you have it because you know too well the few lines of code you just wrote to "make it work" aren't anywhere close to production quality.
-But that's the point of guidelines, they guide _against_ your own primitive instincts.
+What I'm trying to say with it in the context of design and code is that good design is first of all an exercise in patience.
+Also, I hate to tell you this, the more experienced you become the worse it gets.
+You know too well the few lines of code you just wrote to "make it work" aren't anywhere close to production quality.

+> don't remember the other one!

 ### Write actual tests